apache/accumulo-website/_docs-2-0/administration/caching.md

 * reduces latency when reading data
 * helps alleviate hotspots in tables

 The block cache stores index and data blocks.
-A typical Accumulo read will perfrom a binary search over several index blocks followed by a linear scan of one or more data blocks.
+A typical Accumulo read operation will perform a binary search over several index blocks followed by a linear scan of one or more data blocks.
 Each tablet server has its own block cache that is shared by all hosted tablets.
 Therefore, block caches are only enabled for tables where read performance is critical.